Csaroda

 Csaroda is a village in Szabolcs-Szatmár-Bereg county, in the Northern Great Plain region of eastern Hungary.

 Geography

 It covers an area of 24.68 km2 and has a population of 654 people (2001).

 Setting

 Csaroda is in Szabolcs-Szatmár-Bereg county, on the Beregi-plane, near to Nyíregyháza (73 km) and to Vásárosnamény (12 km).

 History

-Csaroda and its vicinity was mentioned first in written form in 1299 (sacerdos de Charnawoda).
-Its name came from the river name Čierna (Čarná) voda - in Slavic languages "Black water" where it is setting (1270 fluv.
+Csaroda and its vicinity was first mentioned in written form in 1299 (sacerdos de Charnawoda).
+Its name comes from the river name Čierna (Čarná) voda — in Slavic languages "Black water" where it is set (1270 fluv.
 Chernauoda).
-In the 13th century the Káta family was the landowner of the village.
-In the 14th century the Csaroda family was the landowner, a leading family of Bereg county.
-In 1446 Vetési family, from 1461 to 1476 the Tegzes, Drágfy, Daróczy and Újhelyi families are the landowners, later the Lónyai, Rédey and Bay family, finally the Teleky counts.
+In the 13th century, the Káta family were the landowners of the village.
+In the 14th century, the Csaroda family was the landowner, a leading family of Bereg county.
+In 1446, Vetési family, from 1461 to 1476 the Tegzes, Drágfy, Daróczy and Újhelyi families were the landowners, later the Lónyai, Rédey and Bay family, finally the Teleky counts.